fincrusia/PyMath_old/README.md

 # Purpose

-To build mathematical theories on Python.
+To build the mathematical theories on Python.

 Purpose on easy proof-writing and automatic verification.

 # Basic Concepts